wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 One can run k8s containers in other clouds or within private data centers using OpenStack from RedHat.

+   * Note that IBM (which bought Red Hat in 2018) has been pushing "containerd", its replacement for Docker.
+   <br /><br />

 Being open-source has enabled Kubernetes to flourish on several clouds<a target="_blank" href="https://codefresh.io/kubernetes-guides/kubernetes-cloud-aws-vs-gcp-vs-azure/">*</a>

 * <a href="#GKE">Google Kubernetes Engine (GKE)</a> is a container management SaaS product.